north-road/slyr/specs.md

 Fill symbols
 ---

-Constant sections (in all reference files):

- - `14 79 92 C8 D0 11 8B B6 08 00 09 EE 4E 41`: unknown sequence (1)
- - `02`: unknown meaning (B)
- - `00`: probably padding
- - `0D`: likely 'end of section' flag
- - 7 x `00` padding

-Following this we have a section which follows the same format as the outline and fill (described below), but of unknown purpose.
+Following the symbol header we have a section which follows the same format as the outline and fill (described below), but of unknown purpose.
 This always seems to be the same values in all generated styles:

  - `96`: RGB color model flag
  - `C4 E9 7E 23 D1 D0 11 83 83 08 00 09 B9 96 CC 01 00 01`: unknown sequence (2)